Regulations of the Finnish Financial Ombudsman Service (FINE)

 Art.
 1 Mission and operation of FINE

 The Finnish Financial Ombudsman Service (FINE) is a collaborative arrangement between the authorities, customer organisations and the financial sector.
-The purpose of FINE is to promote the interests of customers and enhance their trust in the financial operations, to improve the financial literacy among the consumers and otherwise develop the everyday practices in the financial sector in line with sound development principles.
-The FINE organisation consists of the Supervisory Board and the Executive Committees, the Finnish Financial Ombudsman Bureau as well as the Insurance Complaints Board, the Banking Complaints Board and the Investment Complaints Board.
+The purpose of FINE is to promote the interests of customers and enhance their trust in the financial operations, to improve financial literacy among the consumers and otherwise develop the everyday practices in the financial sector in line with sound development principles.
+The FINE organisation consists of the Supervisory Board and the Executive Committee, the Finnish Financial Ombudsman Bureau, which serves as the Bureau of the organisation, as well as the Insurance Complaints Board, the Banking Complaints Board and the Investment Complaints Board.

-FINE's core operations include its advisory, information and dispute solution services.
-However, FINE does not provide investment advice, nor perform individual product or service comparisons.
+FINE's core operations include its advisory, information and dispute resolution services.
+However, FINE does not provide investment advice, nor does it perform individual product or service comparisons.

-In examining disputes, FINE follows the fair trial principles such as the independence and neutrality of the persons appointed to settle the dispute as well as the right of both litigant parties to be heard.
+In examining disputes, FINE follows the principles of fair trial, such as the independence and neutrality of the persons appointed to settle the dispute as well as the right of both litigant parties to be heard.
 Moreover, FINE respects the obligations under the Act on Alternative Dispute Resolution (1696/2015) when examining the consumer disputes referred to in the Act.

-Disputes will be taken up on the condition that the financial service provider, party to the dispute, is domiciled in Finland or has a Finland-based subsidiary or branch office, or the service provider has made a specific agreement with FINE on the use of the dispute resolution services.
-Without such specific agreement with FINE, the cross-border disputes based on the free offer of financial services will be examined in line with the principles followed by the FIN-NET scheme promoted by the European Commission.
+Cases will be taken up on the condition that the financial service provider, party to the dispute, is domiciled in Finland or has a Finland-based subsidiary or branch office, and that the service provider is a member of Finance Finland (FFI).
+In other situations, the condition applies that the service provider must have made a specific agreement with FINE on the use of its services.
+Without such specific agreement with FINE, the cross-border disputes based on the freedom of provision of financial services will be examined in line with the principles followed by the FIN-NET scheme promoted by the European Commission.

 The arrangement referred to in these Regulations does not apply to the statutory pension, health or unemployment insurance policies.